chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/build.md

 #### Add font tag

 Our design system also relies on the font Nunito Sans to be loaded into the app.
-The way to achieve that in an app depends on the app framework (read more about it [here](https://github.com/storybookjs/design-system#font-loading)), but in Storybook the easiest way to achieve that is to use `.storybook/preview-head.html` to add a `<link>` tag directly to the `<head>` of the page:
+The way to achieve that in an app depends on the app framework (read more about it [here](https://github.com/storybookjs/design-system#font-loading)), but in Storybook the easiest way to achieve that is to create a new file inside of the `.storybook/` folder called `preview-head.html` and add the following link code.
+This will append the `<link>` tag directly to the `<head>` of the page:

 ```javascript
 <link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Nunito+Sans:400,700,800,900">